Have you ever heard of Padua? This is a pleasant student city in Northern Italy with many beautiful sights. What to do in Padua? Here are 11 tips.

 Traveling to Italy by plane

 Are you short on time or not in the mood for a long train journey to Italy?
 You can of course also travel by plane.
 The nearest major airport is Venice.
 Check Skyscanner for the cheapest airline tickets and a comparison of flight times.

 Traveling by train in Italy

 It is super easy to travel by train within Italy.
-You can buy tickets online via the Trenitalia website or at the station.
+You can buy tickets online via the Italia Rail website or at the station.
 Note: if you buy a ticket at the station, you still have to validate it by inserting it into a stamping machine at the station.

 Tips for a trip in Northern Italy

 Would you like to visit Padua and see more beautiful places in Northern Italy?
-Then these are great travel guides to learn more about Italy:
+Then there are great travel guides to learn more about Italy:

 In addition, I wrote these articles about Northern Italy: